RutledgePaulV/illuminepixels/resources/about/about.md

 I've lead orchestra sections, karate classes, resident assistants, and software teams.

-I choose to lead by doing, teaching, and inspiring.
-I have no interest in tasking and tab keeping.
+I choose to lead primarily by doing, teaching, and inspiring.
+I have little interest in tasking and tab keeping.

 - Led transition from monolithic to SOA architecture
 - Led transition from customer specific development to configurable multi-tenant SaaS